OUR TEAM

 Consulting Special Education Resource Teacher

-Samantha graduated from Georgian College Child and Youth Care Advanced Diploma Program in 2022.
-Currently she is completing her Bachelors of Psychology at Athabasca University.
-Samantha has over 10 years of experience working with children with Autism Spectrum Disorders as well as multiple other exceptionalities.
-She has worked in a variety of different settings including: residential, school board and ABA/IBI.
-Samantha supervises our Private School ABA Programming as well as ABA programming in Centre.
+Alisha graduated from Georgian College Child and Youth Care Advanced Diploma Program in 2022.
+Alisha has over 10 years of experience working with children with Autism Spectrum Disorders as well as multiple other exceptionalities.
+She has worked in a variety of different settings including: residential, school and ABA/IBI.
+Alisha supervises our Private School ABA Programming as well as ABA programming in Centre.
 She is committed to working with children on the spectrum and passionate about seeing them excel in programming and in life.

 Executive Director/Principal